 A Gregory, South Dakota native, Dr. Thompson received his BS in Chemistry and his MD degree from the University of South Dakota.
 After completing his ophthalmology residency at the University of Missouri/Columbia, he was accepted and completed a fellowship in Refractive and Cataract Surgery with Dan Durrie, MD and John Hunkeler, MD at Hunkeler Eye Centers in Kansas City.

 Dr. Thompson and his wife Jana reside in Sioux Falls, South Dakota.
-They have 3 children, Blake (and his wife Kayla), Joel, Lauren and one grandchild, Fitzgerald.
-His main interests include his family, cooking, and spending time in the outdoors.
+They have 3 children, Blake (and his wife Kayla), Joel, Lauren and 2 grandsons.
+His main interests include his family, cooking and spending time in the outdoors.